-After the calendar turns from July to August, your weekly payout should return to what your state was providing before the CARES Act.
+For those eligible to collect UI, your weekly benefit should return to what your state was providing before the CARES Act.
 At the end of 2019, weekly payouts averaged out to about $371 nationwide, according to Labor Department data.

 2. Budget wisely, and trim your discretionary purchases

-After you’re aware of how long your benefits will last and how much you’re going to get, it’s wise to turn to your household balance sheet.
+Before your benefits expire, it’s wise to turn to your household balance sheet.
 Make a list of all of your monthly expenses, including those that are discretionary and nondiscretionary.

 3. Reduce credit card bills with a balance transfer